sidney-eliot/3d-artists-handbook/content/glossary.md

 Ray tracing can either be real-time ray tracing (games industry) or hardware ray tracing (film industry).

-Ray Tracing is a rendering method that simulates the physical behavior of light rays.
+Ray tracing is a rendering method that simulates the physical behavior of light rays.
 It allows accurate rendering of things like shadows, reflections, highlights, and bounced light.
-However ray tracing doesn't make everything better and sometimes it's good to turn off ray traced shadows, lights and only keep ray traced reflections on.
+However, ray tracing doesn't make everything better, and sometimes it's good to turn off ray traced shadows, lights and only keep ray traced reflections on.

 Ray tracing is a broad term and consists of many smaller things like:
 - Ray Traced Shadows